xiix0/scam/README.md

-You can rent this space for only $5 a week.
+You are not dead yet.
+But watch for further reports.